MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 <!-- ====================================================================== -->
 ## File Handling

 The ability to register as a file type handler is in the experimentation phase.
 You can specify the file types that your app handles in a manifest entry.
 During installation, the user's host OS registers your app as a file handler for the listed file types.
-Ensure the existence of the feature `launchQueue` in your apps startup code and that it handles the file.
+Make sure `launchQueue` exists in your app's startup code and that it handles the file.

 Chromium-based browsers are testing and shaping this feature.
-For more information including code examples, go to [Let web applications be file handlers][WebDevFileHandling].
+For more information, including code examples, see [Let web applications be file handlers][WebDevFileHandling].

 To preview file handling in Microsoft Edge for Windows 10, go to [Turn on experimental features](#turn-on-experimental-features) and turn on **File Handling API**.